MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     ![Screenshot of the Create Custom Report screen.](/viva/media/learning/wd-s2.2-1.png)
 3. Add report fields.
     1. Once you select **OK**, Data Source has "Learning Content" as a value.
 Remove any existing value in the Data Source Filter field and add "Manageable Learning Content".
     1. Add the fields in “Columns” as outlined schema.
 You see three objects for field “rating”, select the one with a hash (#) icon next to it.
-To handle the "Is effective" flag in Workday, you are required to create a calculated field `CatalogEffectiveDate` and add it in the catalog RaaS.
+To handle the "Is effective" flag in Workday, you're required to create a calculated field `CatalogEffectiveDate` and add it in the catalog RaaS.
 Detailed steps are mentioned in this section.

 | Business object| Field | Column heading override| Column heading override XML alias|
 | --- | ---- | ---- | --- |